Return to top

 Notes

-• Cook Until the Water Has Evaporated: You want the crumbled tofu to get mostly dehydrated while cooking in the pan.
+• My #1 Secret Tip for this vegan chorizo recipe is to cook the mixture until the water has completely evaporated.
 This will give it that classic crumbled sausage texture!
 Cook the chorizo tofu on low heat, stirring every couple of minutes, until the water from the tofu has evaporated.

-• Save Time: Lightly chop the tofu in a food processor to save on time and make clean-up a breeze.
+• Save Time: My other top tip is to lightly chop the tofu in a food processor to save on time and make clean-up a breeze.

 •